Life, Wild and Beautiful -

 Nestled in the foothills of Mount Kenya, Olepangi is not a hotel or a safari lodge.
 It is a way of life.
 An invitation to step into the rhythm of the farm, connect with the land, and discover the beauty of living simply.

 Some come to ride horses across the farm and out into the community.
 Others to lie in the long grass with a book and let the days unfold as they will.
-Some come in search of adventure — long walks through wild landscapes, flowing rivers, star-filled skies.
-Others come to eat — to taste the soil in every bite, to share long, lazy meals around a big table with strangers who feel like old friends by the end of the night.
+Some come in search of adventure: long walks through wild landscapes, flowing rivers, star-filled skies.
+Others come to eat: to taste the soil in every bite, to share long, lazy meals around a big table with strangers who feel like old friends by the end of the night.
+And then there are some who come for some of the finest safari adventures in Kenya . . . on our doorstep.

 Life on the Farm